 From time to time, try to apply some heavy moisturizing cream.
 To make the cream sink into your pores faster, get hot water bottles and place your hands underneath them and allow for some time.
 Make sure you have your gloves on before doing this.

-For even better results, you can go to bed with gloves.
+For even better results, you can go to bed with the gloves.

 Next time, before you work on your car, it may help to apply some oil barrier cream.
 Wearing plastic gloves is also a good idea.